 Large Class to End School Course at

 Darby, May 3, 1939 - Nineteen boys and girls will

 receive high school diplomas at commencement exercises which are to

 Wanda Daw, salutatorian; Russell Chapman, Dell Daw, Glenrose Ward,

-James Schwarzrock, Donald Robbins, Ronald Gibford,
+James Schwarzrock, Donald Robbins, Ronald Gibford, Margaret Jones,

 Vivian Hart, Isabelle Vaughn, Clifford Trollope, Grace Squires, Leo

 Succeeding," and the colors of the rainbow signify the class emblem.

 All wild flowers serve as the class favorite.

 Superintendent A.B.
-Cole, Alvin Kincaid,
+Cole, Alvin Kincaid, Alan

 members.
 Commencement exercises will take place at the auditorium,

 the seniors to give their own program.